sacredspawns/sously/privacy.md

 You can, at any time:

-* **See your data** — everything is visible in the app's UI; the cloud copy can be exported via Settings → Backup.
+* **See your data** — everything is visible in the app's UI.
+If you need a copy of the cloud-stored data outside the app, email us and we'll provide it.
 * **Delete your data** — Settings → Account & Sync → Delete account
   triggers permanent deletion of your Firebase Auth record, every Firestore document under your user id, your cloud-stored recipe images,